OpenEvalProject/evals/manuscripts/elife-61279/v1/manuscript.md

 After the last MRI measurement, a subgroup of mice (6 Tg-SwDI and 6 WT) was i.v. injected with 200 µL of DyLight-594-coupled lectin (lycopersicum esculentum, VectorLabs, CA, USA) in the tail vein for staining of the endothelium.
 This was followed 3 min later by an i.p. overdose of pentobarbital after which the mouse was transcardially perfused with 20 mL of ice-cold PBS and 20 mL of ice-cold 4% PFA.
 The brain was isolated and fixed overnight in 4% PFA.
 The tissue was thereafter preserved at 4°C in PBS with 0.02% sodium azide until further processing.
 The other mice followed the exact same steps, but without the i.v. lectin injection.

-## Image processing
+### Image processing

 T2W processing – One full-brain volume of interest (VOI) was manually drawn on one of the 21-slice T2W RARE scans, after which the VOI was propagated to the T2W RARE scans of the other data sets (both to other mice and to other time points) using the EVolution algorithm (Denis de Senneville et al., 2016).
 To derive the brain volume, the number of voxels in the VOI was multiplied by the voxel volume.

 ASL image processing – The ASL image processing pipeline was the same as used in Munting et al., 2019.
 In short, the SE-EPI frames within one pCASL scan were aligned using the image processing toolbox of MATLAB (version 2018b, Mathworks, USA).
 Subsequently CBF, CVR, and ATT were calculated using the MATLAB-based ‘Multi-Image Analysis (MIA)’ software developed at the Grenoble Institute of Neuroscience (Grenoble, France) (Brossard et al., 2020).
+CBF was calculated for each pair of label/control images, expressed in mL/100 g/min, and derived using Buxton’s general kinetic perfusion model (Buxton et al., 1998) with the following equation:

+$$
+CBF=\frac{\lambda∙ΔM∙expPLD/T_{1b}}{2∙\alpha∙T_{1t}∙M_{0t}∙1-exp-\tau/T_{1t}}
+$$

-CBF was calculated for each pair of label/control images, expressed in mL/100 g/min, and derived using Buxton’s general kinetic perfusion model (Buxton et al., 1998) with the following equation:CBF=λ∙ΔM∙expPLD/T1b2∙α∙T1t∙M0t∙1-exp-τ/T1twhere λ is the blood–brain partition coefficient, that is, 0.9 mL/g (Herscovitch and Raichle, 1985), ΔM is the signal difference of the label and control images from the standard pCASL scans and T1b is the longitudinal relaxation time of blood, that is, 2230 ms at 7 T (Dobre et al., 2007).
+where λ is the blood–brain partition coefficient, that is, 0.9 mL/g (Herscovitch and Raichle, 1985), ΔM is the signal difference of the label and control images from the standard pCASL scans and T1b is the longitudinal relaxation time of blood, that is, 2230 ms at 7 T (Dobre et al., 2007).
 Baseline CBF was defined as the average of the last 20 repetitions (≈ 2.3 min) before the start of CO2 administration.
 CVR was defined as the ratio calculated from the average of the last 20 repetitions during CO2, over the average of the last 20 repetitions before CO2 administration.
 To calculate ATT, the decoded signal from the te-pCASL scans was used, as described in Hirschler et al., 2018a.
 Cortical, thalamic, and full mid-brain brain (ROIs) were manually drawn on one of the T2W RARE scans, after which they were propagated to the T2W RARE scans of the other data sets (both to other mice and to other time points) using the EVolution algorithm (Denis de Senneville et al., 2016).
 This image registration method was also applied to position the ROIs in the corresponding SE-EPIs.
 This allowed to retrieve CBF, CVR, and ATT values for different brain regions.
 CBF time profiles were all filtered using a sliding window of three time points (after CBF calculation), besides the profiles acquired in cohort 2 in the cortical ROI of the hemisphere where the skull was removed (Figure 5—figure supplement 1), which were filtered with a sliding window of seven time points.

 LDF processing – The LDF signal time profiles extracted with DasyLab were filtered with a sliding window of three time points and normalized to the average signal during the first 7 min of the measurement (baseline signal).

-## Immunohistochemistry (IHC)
+### Immunohistochemistry (IHC)

 The fixed brains were embedded in paraffin, and subsequently cut in sections of 5 µm.
 After deparaffinization with xylene and rehydration through graded ethanol series, the slides were cooked for 20 min in citrate buffer for antigen retrieval.
 Slides were then stained overnight at 4°C with anti-amyloid-β antibody (1:1000; Abcam ab2539) followed by a 1 hr room temperature incubation with biotinylated secondary antibody (1:300; Dako E0431).
 Immunodetection was visualized using an Avidin-Biotin Complex kit (Vector Laboratories, UK), and sections were counterstained with haematoxylin before mounting.
 The slides were digitized with an automatic bright field microscope (Philips Ultra Fast Scanner, Philips, the Netherlands) and assessed by one examiner (LPM) for positivity for amyloid-β.

-## Statistical testing
+### Statistical testing

 To test the effect of genotype on CBF, CVR, ATT, and tc-pCO2, Mann–Whitney U-tests were performed.
 For the longitudinal cohort, Friedman tests were performed to test the effect of age on CBF and CVR, post-hoc followed by Wilcoxon signed-rank tests to determine which of the individual age groups differed from each other.
 Only consecutive age groups were compared to each other to restrict the stringency of the Bonferroni correction for multiple comparisons.
 Wilcoxon signed-rank tests were used to test the effect of anesthesia on CBF and CVR and to test the effect of CO2 on the ATT.
 No statistical testing was performed in cohort 2, given the small group size.
 All tests were performed in the SPSS statistics software package, version 26 (IBM, Armonk, NY, USA).
 The results of all tests are summarized in Supplementary file 1.